gravitational/teleport/examples/bench/README.md

 ## Using `tsh` bench

 Specify the rps and duration with `--rate` and `--duration`.
-By default rate is 10 requests per seconds and duration is 1s.
+By default rate is 10 requests per seconds and duration is 1 second.
 You will need to provide `[user@]host` and a command to run.

-Each request will be run concurrently in its own goroutine.

 ```
 # generate requests at 100 requests per second